RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 - **WeBWorK** problems can be redone and resubmitted as many times as you need until the deadline.
 - **Checkpoints** are cumulative, and each Learning Target will appear for **four consecutive Checkpoints**.
 For example, Learning Target 3 appears on Checkpoints 2, 3, 4 and 5. **You are not penalized for doing work that doesn't meet the grading standard**.
 Instead, if your work doesn't meet the standard, you just try again on a later Checkpoint.
-However, note that Learning Targets only appear four times before being "retired", so you will need to attempt Learning Targets as soon as they are available and reall
+However, note that Learning Targets only appear four times before being "retired", so you will need to attempt Learning Targets as soon as they are available and really work on the concepts using the feedback you receive in order to earn Mastery (which requires passing the Checkpoint problem twice) before the target is gone.

-For example  Once a Learning Target has been retired, you may request a new instance of it on a Checkpoint by spending a token (below) or by waiting until Checkpoints 8 or 9 which will include all 16 targets.  ; you can just try again on the next Checkpoint.
-However, you'll need to do Pass-quality work on two of the four available opportunities in order to receive a Mastery rating unless you use an alternative method (oral exam or video).
 - **AEPs** can be revised and resubmitted at any time just by revising your work based on the feedback you received, and then re-uploading to Blackboard.
-However, see "Restrictions on AEP revisions" in the "What else do I need to know?" section below.
+As with Checkpoints, **you are not penalized for doing work that doesn't meet the grading standard*However, see "Restrictions on AEP revisions" in the "What else do I need to know?" section below.
-- - **Daily Prep** assignments may *not* be revised or resubmitted.
-They are graded on completeness and effort only and therefore can only be done once.
+- **Daily Prep** assignments *may not* be revised or resubmitted.
+They are graded on completeness and effort only, and therefore can only be done once.

 **Tokens:** Each student starts the semester with 5 tokens, which can be used to purchase exceptions to the course rules.
 The token "menu" is below.
 To spend a token, go to the *Token Spending* form that's linked in the sidebar on Blackboard, fill it out, and submit it.
 Once the form is submitted, the item you purchased is yours; you do not need permission or approval.